adonespitogo/angular-base64-upload/README.md

 --------

 v0.1.9
+ - Rename preprocessor to parser
- - preprocessor can return promises
+ - Custom parser can return a promise

 v0.1.8
  - To update premature npm publish.
 Will deprecate `v0.1.7`